Search

 Food Security Projects

-Fair Food Program
+Fair Food Cards

 AdkAction’s Fair Food Program provides funding to qualified households to purchase locally sourced, farm fresh foods.
 We work with area farmers and food processors who value humane care of livestock and sustainable agriculture.
 Eligible households are low- and middle-income families in Clinton, Franklin, Essex, and Hamilton Counties.